MyGet/MyGetDocs/Docs.Site/Docs/Reference/Build-Services.markdown

 <p class="alert alert-info">
     <strong>Note:</strong> For DNX-based builds, we will patch the <code>project.json</code> file when assembly version patching is enabled for the build source.
 </p>

+## Which tests are run?

+When running a convention-based build (so without build scripts), MyGet Build Services by default will scan your built projects for any assemblies that contain the word **Test** in the filename, and run them.

+You can however instruct MyGet Build Services not to run certain test projects by simply not building them.
+This can be achieved by [explicitly defining a list of projects to build](#Configuring_Projects_to_Build) in the Build Source settings.

+When running a scripted build, you can of course modify your build script accordingly.
+We have a few [sample build scripts that demonstrate this](custom-build-scripts).

 ## Which packages are created?